CS2103AUG2016-T14-C3/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list task/deadline/event (TDE)
-2. AddressBook shows a list of TDE
+2. App shows a list of TDE
 3. User requests to delete a specific TDE in the list
-4. AddressBook deletes the TDE
+4. App deletes the TDE
 Use case ends.

 **Extensions**

 2a.
-The list is empty
+The TDE list is empty

 > Use case ends

-3a.
-The given index is invalid

-> 3a1.
-AddressBook shows an error message <br>
+#### Use case: Add a task/deadline/event
+1. User requests to add task/deadline/event (TDE)
+2.
-  Use case resumes at step 2
+Use case ends.

-{More to be added}

 ## Appendix C : Non Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java `1.8.0_60` or higher installed.
-2. Should be able to hold up to 1000 persons.
+2. Should be able to hold up to 10000 TDE.
 3. Should come with automated unit tests and open source code.
 4. Should favor DOS style commands over Unix-style commands.

-{More to be added}

 ## Appendix D : Glossary